The Twelve Steps of Unity

 2. Our leaders are but Trusted Servants; they do not govern.

-3. The only requirement for Gam-Anon membership is that there be a gambling problem in the family.
+3. The only requirement for Gam-Anon membership is that your life has been affected by someone who has a gambling problem.

 4. Each group should be self-governing except in matters affecting other groups or Gam-Anon as whole.